 2. Long Faux Hawk

 A longer faux hawk is different from a regular Mohawk, because of the blended proportions.
 As such, it is integral for your barber to confirm that he/she will not take too much off the sides.
 Hair product is paramount for a longer faux hawk, so use a decent amount to ensure your locks stay in place all day.
 There is still a lot of hair to work with, but it is all about trial and error – use your fingers to adjust your hair as you see fit.

 3. Faux Hawk Taper Fade

 The taper fade faux hawk blends the hair nicely on the side of the face.
-The trick to maximising the proportions of this cut is knowing what length will suit your individual features.
+The trick to maximizing the proportions of this cut is knowing what length will suit your individual features.
 This will better allow you to decipher whether more volume and length up top will work for your face shape.
 A fail-safe option is to work with medium length hair for this hairstyle.

 4. Faux Hawk Mid Fade

 With a low fade faux hawk, it is important that your hair registers polished and well put together.
 As you’re working with significantly shorter proportions at the bottom of your hair, a bit of gloss will go a long way and complement a low fade.
 Opt for a glossy gel or mousse and style accordingly.

 5. Curly Faux Hawk